BridgetteZagrebin/cse15l-lab-reports/lab-report-2-week-4.md

 * **The relationship between the bug, the symptom, and the faliure-inducing input:**

-The symptom of this error was the code crashing.
+The symptom of this error was the code having an infinate loop.
 This is visible on the faliure inducing input above.
-The bug was the the code running into multiple loops when it could not find another open bracket; which made the code crash.
+The bug was the the code running into multiple loops when it could not find another open bracket; which made the code have an infinate loop.

 ## Code Change 2
 <img width="845" alt="Screen Shot 2022-04-23 at 4 39 28 PM" src="https://user-images.githubusercontent.com/103292060/164949631-967da1a4-e393-4ca5-ab0e-007314814174.png">